TitanDvd/generic_table/README.md

 ```

 ## OnReorder
 This attribute will help you to make a custom handler for the `IDragDropReordering` interface implementation.
-See [How to Implement IDragDropReordering](#idragdropreordering )
+See [How to Implement IDragDropReordering interface](#idragdropreordering )

-# Traits
+## Traits
 1. [WithGenericTable](#withgenerictable)
     - [refreshGenericTable](#withgenerictablerefreshgenerictable)
     - [injectParams](#withgenerictableinjectparamsarray-params)

-## WithGenericTable
+### WithGenericTable
-Was designed to be a sort of helper for the `Generic Table Definition`.
+It was designed to be a sort of helper for the `Generic Table Definition`.

-### WithGenericTable::refreshGenericTable()
+#### WithGenericTable::refreshGenericTable()
-Dispatch an event called `refreshGenericTable` to force the reload of the component
+Dispatch an event called `refreshGenericTable` to force the the component reload

-### WithGenericTable::injectParams(array $params)
+#### WithGenericTable::injectParams(array $params)
-Dispatch an event called `injectParams` to "inject" arbitrary data in the `generic table` component.
+Dispatch an event called `injectParams` to "inject" arbitrary data into the `generic table` component.
 See [How to implement IEvent][idragdropreordering]